Seokyoung-Hwang-AI/Bank-Churn-Prediction-Ensemble/README.md

 - **➕ Data Augmentation:** To enhance model robustness, this private data was supplemented with the publicly available "Churn Modelling" dataset.

 *Note: The raw data files are not included in this repository to comply with academic integrity and privacy guidelines.*
+*Acknowledgment: Technical documentation and code optimization for this project were supported by Google Gemini.*